dbursztynowski/cl_demo/README2.md

 #### Note: Mastering the installation of the environment and loop deployment process as outlined in README1.md is required to sucessfully recreate Demo-2.

-TODO: here goes a more genral picture of loop enritched with interfaces to external apps.
+TODO: here goes a more genral picture of loop enriched with interfaces to external apps.

 Figure 1. some text